-- Sign up for wedding sites: If you are already signed up great, if not, now is a good time to sign up for wedding sites to promote your wedding floral business.
-Here are few you should consider, The Knot, Wedding Wire, My Wedding.
+Sign up for Wedding Sites: Expand your reach by signing up for renowned wedding sites to promote your wedding floral business.
+A few you should consider are The Knot, Zola, Wedding Wire, and My Wedding.

-- Take care of yourself: During this busy month, it is important to rest and take time for yourself.
-Encourage your employees to do the same and wear comfortable clothes, comfy shoes, and eat please, it’s amazing how many florists do not eat when they are busy.
-Being organized will alleviate most of the Valentines day pressure, so make sure to be well nourished and comfortable.
+Take care of yourself: During this busy month, it is important to rest and take time for yourself.
+Encourage your employees to do the same and wear comfortable clothes, and comfy shoes, and eat please, it’s amazing how many florists do not eat when they are busy.
+Being organized will alleviate most of the Valentine’s Day pressure, so make sure to be well-nourished and comfortable.

 March can be the most rewarding month in the floral industry, it gives florist time to relax and get ready for new beginnings with the coming of spring.

 - Finance Review: With the first quarter almost through, now is a good time to get a grasp on your profit and loss for January and February.
 Add notes about what you may do differently next year, a good thing if you have started the flower shop diary.

 - Spring Cleaning: The #1 season that is most anticipated by customers is spring, especially if you live in the colder weathered areas, it is never too early to start bringing out this season.
 Start refreshing your flower shop and get ready for spring with beautiful decor and showcasing.